 8.Convicted to any public security penalty of forced labor, with the penalty to be enforced, or enforced but not completed, or completed within the past five（5）years, including those convicted to a public security penalty of any other nature, with the penalty to be enforced or enforced but not completed.
 Despite that, those who are reprieved and convicted under probation/parole supervision are excluded from this ruling;

 9.Having been discharged from president or advisory committee of the Irrigation Association.

 If the public notice of election has been issued before April 20, 2010, the aforementioned provisions prior to the amendment shall apply.

-The president has a four-year term of office; he is entitled to another term if winning re-election.
+The president has a four-year tenure of office and is eligible for one re-election.

-Irrigation association's organization and institution, the appointment of employees on various levels, their wages, and management would be reviewed and approved by supervising authorities.
+The Irrigation Association's organization and institution, the appointment of employees on various levels, their wages, and management would be reviewed and approved by supervising authorities.

-President and full-time staffs on various levels of the irrigation associations would be considered civil servants, as interpreted by penal code; they shall not serve in other public positions.
+The president and full-time staffs on various levels of the Irrigation Association would be considered civil servants, as interpreted by penal code; they shall not serve in other public positions.

 Chapter V, Overheads

-The overheads of irrigation associations are supplemented with the following sources:
+The overheads of the Irrigation Association are supplemented with the following sources: